CHuiV123/Earthquake-Data-Visualization-using-Facet-Grid/README.md

 ## Credits
 This datasets is provided by [Kaggle][US Geological Survey][https://www.kaggle.com/datasets/usgs/earthquake-database?select=database.csv]

-Special thanks to Andy McDonald for his walk through video on how to make the data visualization on his Youtube Channel [https://www.youtube.com/c/AndyMcDonald42]
+Special thanks to Andy McDonald for his walk through video on how to create the data visualization on his Youtube Channel [https://www.youtube.com/c/AndyMcDonald42]